Our city is extremely rich in gastronomic traditions, and Lisbon’s tascas offer the best authentic flavors at affordable prices.

-These are the minimum conditions that make these places true corners of traditional flavors, which turn these places into typical Lisbon taverns.
+These are the minimum conditions that make these places true corners of traditional flavors, the typical Lisbon tascas.

-Typical of Portugal, in Lisbon you’ll still find many of these restaurants, where good humor usually reigns, where the guests talk loudly and, above all, where the food they serve deserves a standing ovation for being so delicious and satiating.
+Also scattered throughout the country, it is in Lisbon that you will find more restaurants of this type, where a good mood usually reigns, where the guests talk loudly and, above all, where the food they serve deserves a standing ovation, for being so delicious and satiating.

-Frequented by both locals and tourists, who are increasingly seeking them out, you’ll always find a relaxed and authentic atmosphere.
+Frequented by both locals and tourists, who are increasingly seeking them out, you’ll always find a relaxed and authentic atmosphere in tascas.

 Table Of Contents